-The power to the bath heater is precisely controlled by the temperature controller to maintain a constant bath temperature.
+The temperature controller precisely controls the bath heater to maintain a constant bath temperature.
 Power is controlled by periodically switching the heater on for a certain amount of time using a solid-state relay.

 The front panel red/green control indicator shows the state of the heater.
-The control indicator glows red when the heater is on and glows green when the heater is off.
-The indicator pulses constantly when the bath is maintaining a stable temperature.
+The control indicator glows red when the heater is on and green when the heater is off.
+The indicator pulses at a constant rate when the bath is maintaining a stable temperature.